 RECORD OF THE YEAR

-In 2006, I've purchased a number of cds - legitimately, I might add!
+In 2007, I've purchased a number of cds - legitimately, I might add!
 Some were from the brick & mortars, but about half were through iTunes.
-Until this year, I had never bought an entire disk off of the site - only individual songs here and there.

 From the 15 or so disks I've shelled out cash for this year, I thought since I do an album of the month, it only stands to reason I do an album of the year.